We provide a full suite of feline veterinary services to residents of Issaquah, Bellevue, Sammamish and all surrounding areas!

 Wellness and Preventative Medicine

-In addition, we recommend annual fecal parasite testing for all cats, and yearly lab-work for all seniors to facilitate early detection of disease.
-By catching these problems early, we can adjust the diet and/or prescribe medications to slow and even reverse these disease processes.
-Finally, Meadows Cat Hospital believes that all at-risk cats (those which go outside) should be given medication year-round to prevent fleas and internal parasites.
+At our cat hospital, we recommend annual fecals and parasite testing for all cats, and yearly lab-work for all seniors (cats >8 years in age) to help with early detection of disease.
+By identifying feline health problems early, we can adjust your cat's diet and/or prescribe medications to slow and sometimes reverse feline diseases.
+Finally, Meadows Cat Hospital believes that all cats should be given medication year-round to prevent fleas and those that are outside (even briefly in a screened-in area) should be tested and treated pro-actively for intestinal parasites.
+Uniquely, our highest rates of fleas and associated tape-worms are found on indoors-only cats as all cats are at a constant risk in our temperate evironment and indoors-only cats are least likely to be protected.

 Comprehensive Diagnostic Testing